 - utumauti fu paynäpll ‘banana fruit or pineapple’

 The Na’vi word that combines 2 stxolì’u is sì, translated as ‘and’.

 - sempul sì sa’nok ‘father and mother’

 In Na’vi, some small words like sì are used as in English; but unlike English they also can be added behind a word and form a suffix (li’uvi or an enclitic).
 This liberty is a specific trait of the Na’vi language.
 The above noun phrases can also be expressed as:

 - sempul sa’noksì (lit. father mother-and)

 There doesn’t seem to be any difference in meaning.
-The option to use sì as an independent word or an enclitic is a matter of euphony and the speaker’s preference and style; eg. according to the rhyme, the speed or flow of speech.
+The option to use sì either as an independent word or as a li’uvi is a matter of euphony and the speaker’s preference and style, or the flow of speech.

 Many languages assign a gender to each noun, commonly masculine, feminine or neuter… or more, like animate and inanimate.
 Romance languages have only masculine and feminine (even for the objects) while there are languages like Turkish or Japanese that have no grammatical gender.
 English may have 3 genders, but these are not reflected in grammar, and the neuter gender largely corresponds to the inanimate category of other languages.
 Sometimes the gender is signified by special endings (actor/actress; sportsman/sportswoman).